Container Slimming 101

 # How can I get started with container slimming?

-Starting is easy.
-First, you can get a free account on the Slim Developer Platform (opens new window).
-However you are working with containers, our platform provides an easy web UI for discovering and finding containers.
+Knowing your images is the first part.
+You can get a free account on the Slim Developer Platform (opens new window) to get analysis and insights on your containers, no matter how you build or slim them.
+Our platform provides an easy web UI for discovering and finding containers.

 Second, join the Slim.AI Discord (opens new window), where you'll find other container slimming enthusiasts of all experience levels.
 It's a safe and friendly place where you can ask questions, get advice, and share tips.